Portal-Doctor/bitcoin-cost-tracker/README.md

 A comprehensive Next.js application for visualizing Bitcoin transaction trees with UTXO flow tracking, price data integration, and persistent commenting system.

+I built this for tax time so I could track UTXO's through my various wallets as I consolidated, added to, and sometimes (gasp) spent.
+I needed a way to organize the movements so I can have accurate tax records.

+If you run a node, you can extract your transactions and load them into the application.
+It all stays on your machine, you its private for you.
+This works, even if you have a pruned node.
+In fact, this works even if you do not run a node at all (although it is better if you do).

+I use Sparrow to manage my cold storage wallets, so I can extract the wallet data (as shown below) and import the transaction data.

+Feel free to use this if you would like.
+Sharing with the world as FOSS.

 ## 🌟 Features

 ### Dashboard & Data Management